-Happy Monday and happy “Thanksgiving Week” to everyone!
-As I mentioned last week, I’m always grateful for Mondays because they’re my 52 Chances each year, in which I get to share Memories of My Mom with all of you!
+Happy October!
+Thank God Its Monday, again; thus, happy Monday to all, as well.
+I personally look forward to Mondays since they’re my 52 Chances a year, in which I get to share Memories of My Mom with you!

 FROM MOM’S MEMORIES…